 - Seek to develop a sense of pride amongst students as a result of their participation and performance

 - Forge links between the College and the community, including the sporting community

-Hampton Park Secondary College has an Interschool Sports Coordinator, Miss Bree Peart, to assist students in joining teams and competing in interschool sports and college sport carnivals.
+Miss Bree Peart, the HPSC Interschool Sports Coordinator, helps to assist students in joining teams and competing in interschool sports and college sport carnivals.
 Emphasis during all events is centered around good sportsmanship, participation, team focus and the enjoyment of sporting activities.

 The Music Program at Hampton Park Secondary College is underpinned by the Musical Futures approach to teaching and learning.

 This means that our program is based around a belief that music learning is most effective when young people are engaged in the process of making music.